Freshpet Select Homestyle Dog Food receives the Advisor’s mid-tier rating of 3 stars.

 Although we label it a canned dog food, Freshpet Select Homestyle is actually a stew-like recipe sold in refrigerated tubs.

-And judging by its ingredients alone, this product appears to be a near-average wet food.
+And judging by its ingredients alone, this dog food looks like an average wet product.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.

 As a group, the brand features an average protein content of 27% and a mean fat level of 18%.
 Together, these figures suggest a carbohydrate content of 47% for the overall product line.

 Below-average protein.
 Below-average fat.
 And above-average carbs when compared to a typical wet dog food.

 Even when you consider the protein-boosting effect of the peas, this looks like the profile of a wet food containing only a modest amount of meat.